Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 First-time homebuyers may be eligible for exclusive perks or discounts from their homeowners insurance company.
 For example, Allstate has a first-time homebuyer resource center with articles and calculators to help out when buying and insuring your first home.

 When comparing policies, don’t forget to match up coverage levels across companies.
-Insurance companies tend to set different “default” coverage levels on their policies, so if you don’t double-check the numbers, you may end up getting quotes for vastly different products.
-Use an insurance premium calculator to get a better idea of how to budget for your monthly costs.
+Insurance companies tend to set different “default” coverage levels on their policies, so if you don’t double-check the numbers, you may end up getting quotes for vastly different insurance products.
+Use a home insurance premium calculator to better understand how to budget for your monthly costs.

 If you bundle home and auto insurance, you’ll have to deal with both benefits and drawbacks.
-Consider some of the most common pros and cons of bundling your policies.
+Consider some of the most common pros and cons of bundling home and auto policies.

 Pro: You’ll likely save money and find the cheapest home insurance by bundling your policies instead of having them with different insurance providers.